 - Then, select or deselect the email settings to customize their email preferences:

-Learn more about how your Member's can update their email preferences.
+Learn more about how your customers can update their email preferences.

 Data Processing Addendum (DPA)